Acid wash pool without draining

 Why do pool shops recommend acid washing?

 - They don’t know what the stain is

-- You will need to buy lots of chemicals from them when the pool is refilled
+- You will need to buy lots of chemicals when the pool is refilled

 - Shops make about $500 profit on an acid wash

-- It does work most of the time but does not prevent the stains from coming back
+- It often works but does not prevent the stains from returning

 What does Acid Washing do to my pool?